lipstick plant

 The lipstick vine is a tropical plant that prefers a warm, humid environment.
 It will do best in temperatures between about 65°F and 85°F (18-29°C) but should be given cooler winter temperatures down to about 55°F (13°C) to stimulate flowering.
 If growing this plant outdoors on the porch or patio, it will survive outdoors in USDA Hardiness zones 10 and 11.

 If the air in your home is naturally dry, you should place this plant in a relatively humid area like your bathroom or kitchen.
 Alternatively, you can use a humidifier or mist the plant.
-If you prefer to mist your plants, do this in the morning to allow them to dry off during the day.
+If you prefer to mist your hanging plants, do this in the morning to allow them to dry off during the day.

 Fertilizer